wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-capacitor.md

 ---
 title: Capacitor(JavaScript)
 excerpt: >-
-  This guide provides step-by-step instructions to integrate the FME JavaScript SDK into a Capacitor-based mobile application.
+  This guide provides step-by-step instructions to integrate the FE JavaScript SDK into a Capacitor-based mobile application.
 deprecated: false
 hidden: false